Supporting innovation and sustainability through European projects

 PROJECT

 The EU-funded BlueRemediomics project aims to unlock the vast potential of marine microbiomes for sustainable ecosystem services and biodiscovery.
-By integrating advanced technologies, it seeks to elucidate marine microbial composition, interactions, and functions.
+Using advanced technologies, it aims to understand the composition, interactions, and functions of marine microbes.
 BlueRemediomics will develop bioinformatics platforms, innovative culturomics, and high-throughput screening tools to identify natural products.
 It promotes responsible exploitation, equitable access, and ocean literacy while fostering aquaculture and ecosystem health.

 PROJECT